gatewayitconsulting/nfp-api/README.md

 # scb-api

-Simple API that retrieves JSON data for the Simplest Cookbook app.
+Simple API that retrieves JSON data for the NFPFramework app.